emrahcom/emrah-tools/README.md

 emrah-tools
 ===========
-Simple tools, small scripts and some notes mostly for my personal use case but use as you wish if they are useful for you...
+Simple tools, small scripts and some notes mostly for my personal use cases but use as you wish if they are useful for you...